Sopapillas

 Sopapillas are a delicious fried dough from New Mexico.
 They are perfectly fried puffed dough and traditionally served with a drizzle of honey or a combination of cinnamon and sugar.

-Sopapillas on a plate with honey.
+Sopapillas on a plate with honey and a napkin in the background.

 I absolutely love all types of Mexican food.
 Everything from conchas, beef birria to carne asada tacos.
 New Mexico’s Mexican food is in its own category.